mrtkrcm/aider-acp/README.md

 # aider-acp

+This repository is the actively maintained fork of the Aider ACP bridge, focused on staying aligned with the latest ACP session update semantics (plans, tool calls, and mode updates).

 An [Agent Client Protocol (ACP)](https://zed.dev/blog/bring-your-own-agent-to-zed) bridge that integrates [Aider](https://aider.chat) into editors like [Zed](https://zed.dev).
 This project allows you to use Aider as an AI coding assistant inside Zed, review diffs, and apply changes seamlessly.